Simamkele88/IFM3_GP/Use Case Descriptions.md

 6. Assistant notifies the customer.
 7. System updates inventory.

 **Extensions:**
 5a.
 Invalid input data.
 1. System rejects input and prompts correction.
 5b.
-Duplicate entry (Repair already exists)
+Duplicate entry (Repair already exists).
 1. Alert Tahir's assistant.
 5c.
 Product not under warranty.
-1. Alert Tahir's assistant and prompts for another entry 5d.
+1. Alert Tahir's assistant and prompts for another entry.
+5d.
 Customer does not exists.
 1. Reject entry.
-2. Notify Tahir's assistant
+2. Notify Tahir's assistant.

 ### Use Case: Notify Customer //This user case don't make sense because the assistant use the email which is not part of the system